SharleentheCEO/phase1project/README.md

    ![Aircraft Category]
    Description: The visualization shows the aircraft category that is most frequently involved in accidents .

-4. *Aircraft damage and number of injuries (either fatal, seriuos, minor or uninjured)*aircraft.png
+4. *Aircraft damage and number of injuries (either fatal, seriuos, minor or uninjured)*
     ![aircraft damage and number of injuries (either fatal, seriuos, minor or uninjured)]
     Description: by visualising both aircraft damage and number of injuries together, one can easily identify whether higher damage correlates with a greater number of injuries.